THE STUDENT EXPERIENCE

 Graduate Work from Other Institutions

-With approval of the certification committee, students are allowed to count up to 19 credits of graduate coursework from other institutions.
-Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With approval of the certification committee, students are allowed to count up to 14 credits of graduate coursework from other institutions.
+Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With approval of the certification committee, students are allowed to count up to 7 credits from a UW–Madison undergraduate degree, numbered 400 and above, toward the Ph.D. degree, provided the course satisfies a requirement within the student’s core curriculum or emphasis group.
-Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With approval of the certification committee, students may count up to 7 credits from a UW–Madison undergraduate degree, numbered 400 and above, toward the M.S. degree, provided that the course satisfies a requirement within the student’s core curriculum or emphasis group.
+Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 UW–Madison University Special

-With program approval, students are allowed to count no more than 15 credits of coursework taken as a UW–Madison Special student, provided the course satisfies a requirement within the student’s core curriculum or emphasis group.
-Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With approval of the certification committee, students are allowed to count no more than 14 credits of coursework taken as a UW–Madison Special student, provided the course satisfies a requirement within the student’s core curriculum or emphasis group and is numbered 300 or above.
+Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 The program requires a cumulative 3.0 GPA for all courses taken in the UW Graduate School.
 Grades in research (NUTR SCI 991) are not included in the calculation of the GPA.
 A student who does not maintain a 3.0 GPA can continue on probationary status for two semesters at the recommendation of the major professor.
 If, at that time, the student does not achieve a cumulative 3.0 GPA, they will be dropped from the program.